I’m sorry if this goes against your beliefs, but I promise…

 You can at least feel good knowing you’re like the rest of us; you’re normal.

-As I learned, even though the branch manager had experience, his entire method were based on old school principles, and sort of the older way things were done, which I’d mentioned in another post on what some of those differences were.
+As I learned, even though the branch manager had experience, his entire method was based on old school principles, and sort of the way things used to be done.

 That means, it’s highly likely he wasn’t necessarily the best advice that would best serve them in today’s mortgage industry conditions.